-We can provide you with valuable advice regarding your rights and options during your divorce consultation at our Denver office.
+We can provide you with valuable advice regarding your rights and options during your consultation at our office.
 We invite your calls and emails whenever you are ready for answers about your family legal matters in Denver, CO.
-In the meantime, please explore the following for additional information regarding our family law practice.
+In the meantime, please explore the following for additional information regarding our family law attorneys and practice areas.

 It is important to understand that dividing child custody involves splitting both parenting time (i.e., physical custody) and decision-making authority (i.e., legal custody) of the child or children involved after the divorce.
 It can also entail one parent being ordered to pay child support to the custodial parent.